Diegiwg/devopness/examples/application/README.md

 ## 🙋 Issues

 See the [issue backlog](https://github.com/devopness/devopness/issues) for a list of active or proposed tasks.
-Feel free to create new issues, report bugs, and send feature requests.
+Feel free to create new issues, report bugs, or request new example applications.

 ## ✍️ Contributing